Advertisement

 Page 2: The Evolution Of Tea Culture In China & Japan

 This is Part 2 of an 8-page article.
-Click the black links below to view the other pages.
+Click on the black links below to view other pages.

 The Evolution of Tea Culture in China and Japan

 The tea plant probably originated in the region that today comprises Northern India, Tibet and southwest China.
-Prehistoric man made a relish from the leaves and also used it for medicinal purposes.
+Prehistoric man made a relish from the leaves and also used it for medicinal purposes, and the leaves were chewed.
 Tea plant cultivation in China began about 4,000 years ago.
-Later Chinese traders may have traveled throughout these regions and encountered people chewing tea leaves.
-From these journeys, people all over China learned about tea.
+Chinese traders visiting the southern regions returned with tea, which, not surprisingly, became people all over China.

 Brick of Tea